 Computers and Internet: In addition to a fully equipped computer room with several work stations, the program offers comprehensive wireless connectivity on campus and at the off-campus dormitory.
 Students are therefore expected to bring their own laptop computers.

 Activities: Building bridges to the community, the Rome Campus arranges a variety of social exchanges with Italians majoring in American Studies at nearby Rome University.
 The program also organizes visits to major institutions in Rome and students have recently visited Il Quirinale (official presidential residence), Montecitorio (Parliament), the Vatican Gardens, and film studios at Cinecitta.
 Also included are outings to concerts, operas, plays, art exhibits, and sporting events.
-Of note during one recent term was the olive harvest: A communal return to Nature, an ancient labor of love, and a convivial outdoor banquet in the Roman countryside.

 Field Trips and Excursions: All courses feature City Connections - elements of immersion, grounded in the syllabus.
 Innovative intensive programs offer special opportunities for in-depth immersion in a broad range of fields and activities:

 Internship Program: The Rome Campus arranges rewarding internships in an attractive mix of settings, including museums, human rights organizations, schools, government, and fashion.
 If a student is interested in the Trinity Internship Program, please contact Allisa Johnson, Arts & Sciences Internship Director or Sharon Agee, INB Internship Director to see if you can receive Rollins internship credit.

 City Connections: All courses at the Rome campus include a component designed to foster cross-cultural exploration in the city at large.
 Activities built into each course may take the form of field work, site visits, or another activity relating to the course work.